 With this in mind, I thought about the things that I didn’t want to give up and planned my diet accordingly.
 For example, if you would feel totally put out giving up pizza or ice cream, just figure it into your day, and use the rest of the points to round out your meals.

 Oh, yeah, I almost forgot something!
 In order to encourage you to eat for health and weight loss, there are many 0 point foods to choose from.
 Tracking how much you eat is important to keep you honest, but zero point foods don’t have to be tracked.
 How cool is that?
 Not only that, but you can get extra points to use by doing some healthy activities.

 A few weeks ago, I decided to make my one good step to get back on the wagon.

 Step one: It’s a little thing, but I went to my calendar and marked a big “1” on January 13th.
-Since that was the date I started my journey in 2014, I figured it would inspire me to do the right thing.
+Since that was the date I started my journey in 2014, I figured that date would inspire me to do the right thing.

 Step two: Since January 13th was a few weeks out, it gave me time to prepare my mind and my kitchen for success.
-I got rid of a bunch of goodies because out of sight is out of mind.
-I then studied the list of 200 zero point foods I had placed on my refrigerator.
+Because out of sight is out of mind, I got rid of a bunch of goodies.
+I then studied the list of 200 zero point foods I placed on my refrigerator.
 Then, I went shopping.

 I took those 2 little steps along with adding a few healthy activities and had an easy time adapting to my new (old) way of eating.
 As a matter of fact, it’s been more than a week and I don’t feel deprived at all.
 Without a doubt, I can do this.